mksaraf/kubernetes-lab-tutorial/openshift/basics.md

 oc delete pod hello-pod
 Error from server: User "demo" cannot delete pods in project "tomcat"
 ```

-Howewer, the project admin (or the system admin) can give demo user the edit rights on tomcat project
+The project admin (or the system admin) can give demo user the edit rights on tomcat project
 ```
 oc project tomcat
 Now using project "tomcat" on server "https://master.openshift.com:8443".